How to Implement Predictive Analytics Software for Business in 2024

 - Feature Engineering: This focuses on creating new features from existing data that might be more informative for the machine learning models.
 For example, combining date and time information into a single “time of day” feature.

-- Machine Learning Algorithms: These are the engines that drive predictive analytics.
+- machine learning algorithms: These are the engines that drive predictive analytics.
 Common algorithms include linear regression, logistic regression, decision trees, random forests, support vector machines (SVMs), and neural networks.
 The choice of algorithm depends on the type of problem you’re trying to solve and the nature of your data.

 - Model Evaluation: Once a model is built, it needs to be evaluated to assess its accuracy and reliability.
 This involves using metrics like accuracy, precision, recall, F1-score, and AUC.